This post may contain affiliate links. Please read our disclosure policy.

 To achieve the desired softness, do not overcook the peanut butter mixture, and refrain from packing them too densely into the pan.
 These are very common mistakes, so don’t despair if you have to start over a few times in your life.
 Great cooks are made through trial and error!

-Is It Scotcharoos Or Scotcheroos?
+Is It Scotcharoos or Scotcheroos?

 The correct spelling is in fact … scotcheroos with an “e”!
 But both spellings are common, so don’t sweat the small stuff.
 I use “scotcharoos” because that is what we are used to around here!